JFolberth/TheYAMLPipelineOne/README.md

 All templates, unless they are task or variable templates, will call other templates.
 There should not be any embedding of tasks within the job or stage levels.
 This is done to optimize reusablility while also maintaining a single point of maintenace, the task for any changes.
 If changes are required to the task they should be done in a non breaking fashion, if this is not possible then use best judgement on creating a new task.

+# Getting Started with YAML

+For getting started would recommend watching my presentation to the [Omaha Azure User Group](https://www.youtube.com/watch?v=ERhaHiJriHI).
+In it will walk you through the evolution of using one YAML file per pipeline, templates, in the same pipeline, and lastly scaling it to the structure in this repo.

 # Naming

 Every file will have a '_' followed by the type of template it is.
 This is to help easily identify what type of file is being called by the parent templates. '_env' means the job can be used across multiple environments.
 This helps indicate if this job can scale and help differentiate it from a build job/stage which may only execute once.